-The recoverable amounts were determined based on value in use with respect to the impairment tests performed.
-The Corporation uses the discounted cash flow method to estimate value in use, consisting of future cash flows derived from the most recent budget and three-year strategic plan approved by the Corporation's management and presented to the Board of Directors.
+Recoverable amounts were determined based on value in use with respect to the impairment tests performed.
+The Corporation uses the discounted cash flow method to estimate value in use, consisting of future cash flows derived primarily from the most recent budget and three-year strategic plan approved by the Corporation's management and presented to the Board of Directors.
 These forecasts considered each CGU's past operating performance and market share as well as economic trends, along with specific and market industry trends and corporate strategies.
 A range of growth rates is used for cash flows beyond this three-year period.
 The discount rate used by the Corporation is a pre-tax rate derived from the weighted average cost of capital pertaining to each CGU, which reflects the current market assessment of (i) the time value of money, and (ii) the risk specific to the assets for which the future cash flow estimates have not been risk-adjusted.
 The perpetual growth rate was determined with regard to the specific markets in which the CGUs participate.
+The following key assumptions were used to determine recoverable amounts in the most recent impairment tests performed: